WorldAfterCapital/WorldAfterCapital/part-two/Labor.md

 The argument goes something like this.
 We automate some part of the economy.
 That frees labor up to work on something else.
 Entrepreneurs use this newly available labor to deliver innovative new products and services.
 There is no fixed &ldquo;lump&rdquo; of labor, rather there are potentially infinitely many things to work on.
 As support for their argument they offer that this is exactly what has happened historically.
 And so they ask, why should this time be different?

 To understand how things could be different it is instructive to consider horses.
 As recently as 1915 we employed over 25 million horses in the US in agriculture and for transportation.
-By 1960 that number had declined to 3 million and then we stopped keeping track systematically [Source: http://www.humanesociety.org/assets/pdfs/hsp/soaiv_07_ch10.pdf].
+By 1960 that number had declined to 3 million and then we stopped keeping track systematically {{"THS" | cite}}.
 What happened?
 Well, we figured out how to build tractors, cars and tanks.
 There were no use cases left in which horses were superior to a mechanical substitute.
 The potential for the same to happen to humans was pointed out by Wassily Leontief.

 Some people will immediately object that, well, horses can&apos;t think and obviously we humans can, giving us a far broader range of things to do.
 That is true and is also the reason why so far we have always found new employment for people.
 So what has changed?
 Well, as we saw in the chapter on Digital Technology, we now have computers and we have figured out how to have computers do lots of things that until quite recently we thought only humans could, such as driving a car.